Emonkayes/Bank-Managment-System/README.md

 ## Description
-This is a simple bank management system based on desktop application.I used to develop it with C# and .
+This is a simple bank management system based on desktop application.I used to develop it with C# .
 I managed database part on MsSql.

 ## Tools: